Message about use of cookies

 Electronic tendering

-We now manage all of our formal tender processes online.
+We manage all of our formal tender processes online.
 We use an electronic tender portal called Delta eSourcing.

 Tenders

-• you will need to register on Delta if you have not done so already
+• You will need to register on Delta if you have not done so already

 • is financially secure